Apipie/apipie-rails/README.rst

   Set to enable/disable reloading controllers (and the documentation with it), by default enabled in development.

 api_controllers_matcher
   For reloading to work properly you need to specify where your API controllers are.
+Can be an array if multuple paths are needed

 markup
   You can choose markup language for descriptions of your application,